 My therapy approach is Person centered, insight oriented, solution focused and with an understanding of family dynamics and origin.
 I have experience working with Trauma, Depression, Anxiety, Grief work, Family and Couples work.
 I specialize in aiding clients with spiritual development and incorporating it with their life transitions and individuation

 I received my Bachelor’s degree in Psychology from the University of California Irvine and my Master’s degree in Marriage and Family Therapy from California Lutheran University.
 I am a member of CAMFT (California Association of Marriage and Family Therapists).
-I am registered with the Board of Behavioral Sciences as an Assoicate Marriage and Family Therapist AMFT#92732, supervised under Maureen Leigh, LMFT 38671
+I am a Licensed Marriage and Family Therapist (LMFT #118957) with the Board of Behavioral Sciences

 I am passionate about integrating visual art-making with traditional talk psychotherapy to encourage and support self-reflection, healing, and growth.
 Previous art experience is absolutely unnecessary to benefit from the therapeutic power that producing art inspires and nurtures.
 The process of making art supports tapping into deeper unconscious parts of the psyche, supporting opportunities for insight and self-awareness.
 Art therapy is not limited to children and adolescents, adults, and couples benefit greatly from this treatment modality.